Technology bringing joy to older seniors

 “Some residents living with dementia who may be unresponsive to other therapies may brighten up, pat and talk to the companion pet.

-“The reactions from these residents have been incredibly positive.
+“The reactions from the residents here at Kelvin Grove have been incredibly positive.
 The smiles on their faces are priceless.”

 Following the donation of three robotic companion animals to Carinity Hilltop by neighbouring Kelvin Grove State College, students had a competition to name two of the companion pets ‘Skye’ and ‘Astro’.